 If it’s not dust, the reason for the high temperatures could be due to poor airflow or defective hardware.

 To ensure proper ventilation, none of the sides of the case should be obstructed.
 Furthermore, if the power supply is located at the bottom of the case, then the case should also be placed on a solid surface, as soft surfaces such as carpets can block the PSU’s air intake.

 And when talking about defective hardware, this could mean either the primary heat-generating components themselves or merely their coolers, but most commonly the latter.
 Luckily, it’s fairly easy to replace a CPU cooler, but you might need to ask help from a professional if the GPU’s fans have given out.

 Finally, a great way to improve your PC case’s airflow is with the addition of case fans – they are affordable and even one can be helpful if you’re regularly combatting high temperatures.

 Those would be our top picks when it comes to all the ways you can monitor your CPU and GPU temperatures.
-Of course, they are far from the only options out there, but you’ll hardly need the use of the more powerful software such as AIDA64 or CPU-Z if all you want to do is check your temperatures from time to time.
+Of course, they are far from being the only options out there, but you’ll hardly need the use of the more powerful software such as AIDA64 or CPU-Z if all you want to do is check your temperatures from time to time.